mrRob0to/mrRob0to.github.io/_posts/2019-12-25-HackTheBox -Lame-Walkthrough.md

 <br/>

 **1)** Scanned and saw that on port 21 you are able to log into the FTP service using anonymous login.
-Also port 445 Samba smbd service specifies a version which we will search for vulnerabilties.
+Also port 445 Samba smbd service specifies a version on which we will search for vulnerabilties.
 ![NMAP]({{ "/files/HTBLame_00.png" | absolute_url }})<br/>
 <br/>